Updated: December 22, 2025

 Porto

-Overflowing with history and culture, Porto offers cobblestoned streets and beautiful retirement properties.
+Overflowing with history and culture, Porto offers cobblestoned streets and some of the most beautiful retirement properties in Portugal.
 It is a great location for food enthusiasts and wine lovers, with ample restaurants and markets, and some Michelin-starred fine dining options.

-If you decide to retire in Porto, you will benefit from a lower cost of living and property prices compared to Lisbon.
+If you decide on retirement homes in Porto, Portugal, or to retire here independently, you will benefit from a lower cost of living and property prices compared to Lisbon.
 People here are very friendly, and there is a range of recreational activities to enjoy in your retirement.
 You will also find a selection of retirement homes in Porto, Portugal, to consider.

 Lisbon